-There is not a timeline for how long it takes for someone to become addicted to alcohol.
-Just because your friend or family member has been drinking more for two or three months does not mean their addiction is less severe than someone who has been an alcoholic for years.
+There is no set timeline for how long it takes for someone to become addicted to alcohol.
+Just because your friend or a family member has been drinking more for two or three months does not mean their addiction is less severe than someone who has been an alcoholic for years.
 They say it takes 21 days to form a habit, and some habits are very detrimental for years to come.

 Some people can drink socially throughout their lives and not develop an unhealthy relationship with alcohol, while others cannot.
 There is no way to definitively determine who will and will not become dependent, but some factors may increase the likelihood that someone develops substance abuse problems.

 Common Risk Factors of Dependence: